Sputum cultures for the evaluation of bacterial pneumonia

 - Robert Wood Johnson Medical School

 Lower respiratory tract infections are common in the general population, occurring with increased frequency in older individuals and those with chronic diseases or compromised immune function.
-A diagnosis is made by culture of respiratory tract secretions, by isolation of a compatible organism from blood or pleural fluid cultures, or by molecular methods.
+An etiologic diagnosis can made by culture of respiratory tract secretions, by isolation of a compatible organism from blood or pleural fluid cultures, or by molecular methods.

 A rational approach to specimen collection and the interpretation of results is required if clinically useful information is to be obtained .
 The value and limitations of sputum cultures in patients with suspected bacterial pneumonia as well as the clinical indications for obtaining sputum cultures in such patients will be reviewed here.

 Issues related to specimen transport to the laboratory, general approach to Gram stain and culture, and examples of clinical microbiology findings in patients with respiratory tract infections are discussed separately.
 (See "Microbiology specimen collection and transport" and "Approach to Gram stain and culture results in the microbiology laboratory" and "Clinical microbiology review: Respiratory tract infections".)